 Rental Income and Related Revenues.
-Rental income and related revenues were approximately \$26.3 million for the year ended December 31, 2020 as compared to \$37.8 million for the year ended December 31, 2019.
-The decrease was primarily due to sale of the Grand Junction property in December 2019 and the Perennial Communities in March 2020.
-The decrease was also due to recording a write-off of \$2.5 million during the year ended December 31, 2020, representing deferred rent from prior GAAP straight-line adjustments and unamortized lease costs, as well as establishing rent reserves of \$0.8 million for uncollected rents relating to our Hurst Specialty Hospital due to tenant financial difficulties.
-Refer to "Liquidity and Capital Resources - Tenant Difficulties" and Note 4.
-"Real Estate, net" for additional information.
+Rental income and related revenues were approximately \$30.1 million and \$26.3 million for the years ended December 31, 2021 and 2020, respectively.
+The increase in revenue was primarily due to recording a write-off of \$2.5 million during the year ended December 31, 2020, representing deferred rent from prior GAAP straight-line adjustments and unamortized lease costs, as well as establishing rent reserves of \$0.8 million for uncollected rents relating to our Hurst Specialty Hospital due to tenant financial difficulties, and \$2.2 million of rent collected from our Hurst Specialty Hospital during 2021, partially offset by the sale of the six skilled nursing facilities located in Arkansas ("Perennial Communities") in March 2020.

 Resident Fees and Services.
-Resident fees and services income was approximately \$280.9 million for the year ended December 31, 2020 as compared to approximately \$288.3 million for the year ended December 31, 2019.
-As described above in "Liquidity and Capital Resources - COVID-19", resident fees and services were negatively impacted during the year ended December 31, 2020 as a result of declines in occupancy levels affected by move-in restrictions, intensified screening and other measures enacted at our communities to address the spread of COVID-19.
-As a result of the disruptions and uncertainty from COVID-19, we expect to experience reduced occupancy levels, resident fees and services during 2021.
+Resident fees and services income was approximately \$265.3 million and \$280.9 million for the years ended December 31, 2021 and 2020, respectively.
+As described above in "COVID-19", resident fees and services were negatively impacted starting in mid-March 2020 as a result of declines in occupancy levels affected by move-in restrictions, intensified screening and other measures enacted at our communities to address the spread of COVID-19.